Fast protein folding is governed by memory-dependent friction: Results

-where $\beta = 1/k_{\rm{B}}T$.
-Eq.~\ref{MPT_Exact} assumes constant friction across $Q$ and evaluates the mean first-passage times between any two points on the free energy landscape, $Q_\text{a}$ and $Q_\text{b}$.
-In the case of folding reactions, we calculate $\tau_{\rm{MFP}}^{\rm{Mar}}(Q_{\text{u}}|Q_{\text{b}})$.
-For unfolding, we reflect the free energy profile $U(Q) \rightarrow U(Q_{\rm{max}}-Q)$ and hence calculate $\tau_{\rm{MFP}}^{\rm{Mar}}(Q_{\text{f}}|Q_{\text{b}})$.
+Eq.~\ref{MPT_Exact} assumes constant friction across $Q$ and evaluates the mean first-passage times between a start and end-point on the free energy landscape, $Q_\text{s}$ and $Q_\text{e}$.
+For folding reactions, for example, we calculate $\tau_{\rm{MFP}}^{\rm{Mar}}(Q_{\text{u}}|Q_{\text{b}})$ (see Supplementary Information Section 8 for details and the expression for unfolding reactions).
 Again, we see that the population-wide prediction is good (Fig~\ref{Fig_3}B), but with a general trend that the Markovian predictions are slow compared to the MD data.
-From Eq.~\ref{MPT_Exact}, $\xi_{\text{U}}$ is a factor that depends on the exact free energy profile.
-The RMSLD value of 1.41 for the Markovian predictions shows that the contribution due to $\xi_{\text{U}}$ is small.
-We emphasised this in Fig~\ref{Fig_3}C, where we show the population of $\xi_{\text{U}}$ values corresponding to the set of barrier crossing times.
-Here, we calculate an RMSLD value of 1.98 using linear regression (red line).
-This large spread of $\xi_{\text{U}}$ values confirms that by explicitly including free energy profiles, we can not improve upon a prediction for the barrier crossing times that is given solely by friction.
+The RMSLD value of 1.41 for the Markovian predictions shows that the improvement caused by multiplying the diffusion time $\tau_{\rm{D}}$ by the free-energy dependent factor $\xi_{\text{U}}$, defined in Eq.~\ref{MPT_Exact}, is surprisingly small.
+To emphasise this, in Fig~\ref{Fig_3}C we correlate $\xi_{\text{U}}$ with the MD barrier crossing times and obtain a RMSLD value of 1.98 using linear regression (red line), a value that is significantly higher than that obtained for the diffusion times in Fig~\ref{Fig_3}A. In other words, friction describes the variation of folding and unfolding times among the considered set of proteins more accurately than the free energy barriers.
+It transpires that the prefactor of the Arrhenius exponential factor is more important than the exponential itself.

-Can we improve these predictions by taking the proposed non-Markovianity into account?
-Using a simplified non-Markovian model with multi-modal memory in symmetric free energy profiles with parabolic barriers \cite{Kappler_2019, Lavacchi_2020}, we determine a non-Markovian correction factor $\xi_{\text{noMar}}$, which is given by:
+Can we improve the Markovian prediction in Eq.~\ref{MPT_Exact}?
+We define a non-Markovian correction factor $\xi_{\text{noMar}}$ as